CebolaLab/Cirrhotic_lipids/README.md

 **Plots to create:**

-A) expression per cell popn dot plot of set of 30 genes (Guilliams dataset)
+A) expression per cell population dot plot of set of 30 genes (Guilliams et al. dataset)

 B) some individual UMAPS of key genes Guilliams data set)